EdenWise/hjcrc/HJCSIC.md

 ## The Secret of Heaven

 *The "Secret of Heaven" comes from before the Bible was written.
-The possibility of understanding what the Bible is trying to say absent of knowing the secret is very small.
-Though the "Secret of Heaven" is a real tool, how it formed is speculation---it is derived from my limited reading of: History of Egypt, Chaldea, Syria, Babylonia, and Assyria.*
+Knowing what the Bible is trying to convey absent of knowing the "Secret of Heaven" is very small.
+Though the "Secret of Heaven" is a real tool, how it formed is speculation---it is derived from my limited reading of: History of Egypt, Chaldea, Syria, Babylonia, and Assyria, Volume 3[^HECSBAV3].*

 ![](images/20_ages-of-civilization_heaven.svg)Judaism started because of an environmental threat.
 The area the system started in was by the Tigris-Euphrates rivers of present-day Iraq around 4100 years ago.
 This is where Abraham came from (Gen 11:28-31).
 The area is surrounded by a lot of desert.
 Because surviving in the area was sometimes risky (droughts, distance from safe land...) it could create desperate men.
 Some desperate men became dangerous.
 A desperate man was eventually rewarded for protection... silently.
 The rewarder (an ancestor of the Hebrew) highly valued the protection; he took care of the desperate man well and became very *intelligent*.
 The desperate man was able to rely on the support; he became selfish and *visceral*.
 The rewarding grew over time.
 A desperate man being constantly rewarded gives him a feeling of open-boundedness, builds to narcissism and then being able to force what is good (divining[^definition_divine]).
 Later an insularity might build where abnormal experiences are required for him to find things interesting.
 The protection gathered by the desperate man began a feeling of getting *free*.
 The relationship between the Hebrew and the desperate person is a symbiotic bond that started the "Secret of Heaven".
 The feeling of free kept building and encouraged others to reward likewise and the "Secret of Heaven" spread.
 Later, an era for desperate women was added.
 The great Jewish two system was born.